How choosing the right logo color can bring success to your fashion brand?

 While colors symbolize concepts, they also make people feel certain emotions when they look at them.
 So here’s a breakdown of the colors we just covered from an emotional perspective.

 - Red: passion, importance, attention.

 - Orange: playful, friendly, vitality.

 - Dark blue: professionalism, security, dependability.

 - White: clean, virtuous, healthy.

-- Gray: neutrality, sadness, subdued.
+- Gray: neutrality, sadness.

 - Black: powerful, sophisticated, edgy.

 Taking color and their meanings into consideration, you can plan what color you want your logo to be.
 Think about your brand and what it represents and research your target audience as you decide on the perfect color — and shade of that color — you want to represent your brand.

 Having a color scheme for your brand is going to be essential.
 Because it’ll aid planning and ensure visual consistency in your brand.
 Below are some steps you can follow to easily create a color scheme for your fashion business.